Kenya Birding Tour

 We shall spend the night in Nakuru.

-We shall leave Nakuru and head for Lake Baringo, as we bird along the way.
-If time allows, we shall stop briefly at a roadside dam near the lake, to check for some waterfowl.
-Birding will also be active along the way.
-For the next 2 days, we shall enjoy birding in the Baringo area.
+On this day, we shall enjoy birding in the Baringo area.
 We shall drive and walk around the scrubland and the cliffs surrounding the lake, in search of birds in this unique area.
-A boat ride experience will also help you enjoy the beauty of the lake and see the local African Fish Eagles advertising their territories as they hunt too.
+A boat ride experience will also help you enjoy the beauty of the lake and see the local African Fish Eagles advertising their territories.

 DAY 8: KERIO VALLEY, KITALE AND SAIWA SWAMP NATIONAL PARK